Our Top Picks

 Extra features Besides being able to cook different types of rice, some units venture beyond grains and can be used as slow cookers or steamers for vegetables or fish.
 If you don’t cook rice regularly, those extra features might make a rice cooker more useful more often.

-Test Results: Instant Pot V3 Programmable Electric Pressure Cooker (Best Overall)
+Test Results: Instant Pot Lux 6 Qt 6-in-1 Programmable Pressure Cooker (Best Overall)

 What We Like